Toward Human-Like Social Robot Navigation: A Large-Scale, Multi-Modal, Social Human Navigation Dataset: SENSOR SUITE

-In addition to the forward facing stereo and depth camera, we also collect 360\textdegree~RGB video to provide better situational awareness of the surrounding.
-The 360\textdegree~vision also includes all possible sensory information that can be provided by active pan-tilt cameras onboard many mobile robot platforms.
-We use a Kodak Pixpro Orbit360 4K VR Camera, mounted on top of the 3D LiDAR, to collect 360\textdegree~images.
-The camera has a very compact form factor with two lenses integrated in one camera body to provide spherical 360\textdegree~view and does not introduce extra weight compared with other bulky 360\textdegree~cameras.
+\paragraph{360\textdegree~Camera} In addition to the forward facing stereo and depth camera, we also collect 360\textdegree~RGB video to provide better situational awareness of the surrounding and include all possible sensory information that can be provided by active pan-tilt cameras onboard many mobile robot platforms.
+We use a Kodak Pixpro Orbit360 4K VR Camera to collect 360\textdegree~images.
+The camera has a very compact form factor with two lenses integrated in one camera body to provide spherical 360\textdegree~view.
 Note that due to software limitations the camera's webcam mode does not allow both lenses to stream live video to the laptop, so we save the spherical 360\textdegree~view from both lenses to an SD card in the camera.